evanovar/RobloxAccountManager/README.md

 - **5. Launch Roblox game** - Launch specific games or Roblox directly
 - **6. Exit** - Close the application

+### Adding an Account

+1. Select option 1 from the main menu
+2. Chrome browser opens automatically with optimized performance
+3. Log into your Roblox account normally
+4. Browser automatically closes in **25ms** after login detection
+5. Account saved with username and authentication cookie

 ## ⚠️ Disclaimer

 This tool is for educational purposes only.
 Users are responsible for complying with Roblox's Terms of Service.
 The developers are not responsible for any consequences resulting from the use of this tool.